r3c4ll/docker-tests/doc/install-github-action-runner.md

 [Here](../resources/bash/install-github-actions-runner.sh) is a Bash script to accomplish the same tasks.

-So, just donload the script, and run it with the following argumets (in the same order):
+So, just download the script, and run it with the following argumets (in the same order):

     bash install-github-actions-runner.sh system_user github_user github_repo repo_token